ropinout/ropinout/README.md

-# Once upon a time in a remote and unknown corner of eternity 🌌
-## a man who, despite his laziness 😴 , was in an endless quest for knowledge
+# Once upon a time in a remote and unknown corner of eternity 🌌  <br> a man who, despite his laziness 😴 , was in an endless quest for knowledge

 ## hey, I'm ropinot (´・ω・`)
 <p>A beginner in various fields who is eager to expand his knowledge</p>

 ## my knowledge
 still empty (╥︣_᷅╥᷅) <br>
-But I am trying to increase my abilities (if laziness allows)."
+But I am trying to increase my abilities ( if laziness allows )

+## What I've done so far
+i did port droidian to my phone ( Battery and touchscreen not work ) <br>
+...